![]() |

-ABOUT THE IOHIOCOLLABORATORS IN THE IOHIO
+ABOUT THE IOHIO

 In 2000 with the support of the philanthropist Alfredo Harp Helú, the Instituto de Órganos Históricos de Oaxaca A.C.
 (IOHIO) was established as a non-profit organization and since then Cicely has served as its director.
 The IOHIO’s work includes the protection and conservation of the 72 pipe organs documented to date in the state of Oaxaca, technical and musical training at the local level, promotion of the organs through concerts, masses, and festivals, and historical research.